 An egg wash can be applied to shaped bread or rolls before or after proofing, but it should always be added before baking.
 When applying after proofing, use a very light touch with the brush to avoid deflating the bread.
 Avoid using too much egg wash, and if it does pool up in places, carefully dab it with a paper towel to absorb the excess.

 After applying the egg wash, rinse the pastry brush very well under cold water first.
 Hot water will cause the egg to coagulate and make cleanup difficult.
-Also, to prevent Salmonella bacteria, be sure an egg was is added only to food that will be cooked and that all tools are thoroughly cleaned afterward.
+To prevent Salmonella bacteria, be sure an egg wash is added only to food that will be cooked and that all tools are thoroughly cleaned afterward.